 My husband drained our above ground swimming pool for the winter.
 Now I'm trying to clean it.
 There is like dry mud and I have been brushing the bottom and it is coming off, but taking forever.
 Yes I know now that he should not have done that.
 It is very bad.
 This is the first pool I have owned.
 Can anyone tell me if I can get it clean an easier way?
 I know nothing about pools or is my pool ruined?
 Please help.

 Never drain the pool unless you plan on taking it down.
 If you leave the water in over winter drain it half way and chemicalize it for the winter in the spring shock it and use algacide.
-If it is an index ultra pool gray in color I leave mine up all winter long.
-Easier to clean come spring.

 I have an above as well.
 I drained mine one year and same issue as you, tree bud and all.
 I used hot water with dish soap.
 Use a pool brush meant for pools and shopvac out as you go.
 Takes a few hours.
 My pool is 18' round.
 Hope this helps.
 You only need to drain just below your shimmer each year.